louislam/dockge/README.md

 # Dockge

-A fancy, easy-to-use and reactive docker stack (`docker-compose.yml`) manager.
+A fancy, easy-to-use and reactive docker stack (`compose.yaml`) manager.

+Dockge is built on top of [Compose V2](https://docs.docker.com/compose/migrate/). `compose.yaml` as known as `docker-compose.yml`

 ## ⭐ Features